irrealis/notes/README.md

 - Top priorities:
     - Study for coding interviews.
 Setup related drills.
+      - I'll need to review basics of each language, and make flashcards for these.
+        - Basic types
+        - Representations of basic types in memory
+        - Representations of composite in memory
+        - Memory management, e.g., garbage collection approaches
+        - Call stack layout
+        - Ways for memory leaks to occur
+        - Program representation in memory
+        - Commonly-used libraries
+          - System
+          - Third-party
+      - Debugging and testing:
+        - Techniques for distributed programs
+        - Challenges and approaches to debugging/testing concurrent code
+        - Tools:
+          - Debuggers
+          - Profilers
+          - Leak detection and analysis
+          - Testing frameworks
     - Long-term planning.
 - Medium priorities:
     - Resume data-science studies.